 From Table 11, the current consumption can be calculated for any configuration.
-For example, the current for the entire device with four LVPECL outputs in active mode can be calculated by adding up the following blocks: core current, 4x LVPECL output buffer current, and the divide circuitry current.
+For example, the current for the entire device with one LVPECL output in active mode can be calculated by adding up the following blocks: core current, LVPECL output buffer current, and the divide circuitry current.
 The overall in-device power consumption can also be calculated by summing the in-device power dissipated in each of these blocks.